Nag94/bruces_homeassistant_config/packages/systems/homekit/README.md

 # HomeKit

-Exposes Home Assisstant Entities to HomeKit.
+Exposes Home Assistant Entities to HomeKit.

 Some things link themselves directly. eg. Hue
-So this only exposes non-HomeKit entitties.
+So this only exposes non-HomeKit entities.

-I don't startup the HomeKit integration until Home Assistant is fully started to ensure the entities are populated.
+They are split into multiple bridges for performance reasons.
+Each Camera is on a bridge of their own.